 - (Adhesive Heat Shrink Assortment): Wire corrosion on motorcycles is a big issue.
 The adhesive heat shrink helps seal the cable.

 - (Liquid Electrical Tape): You can apply some of this if you really want to help make the wires corrosion and humidity resistant.
 It's a great thing to have in your tool box.

-- (Ratcheting Terminal Crimper): This is a must-have for automotive electrical work.
+- (Ratcheting Terminal Crimper): This is a must-have for professional looking automotive electrical work.
 It's the only right way to crimp terminals (which is the right way to make connections).
 If you get one, make sure it includes multiple jaws.
 The one I use (albeit a little expensive - but worth it) is this one.

 - (2.8mm 3 Way Connector): Only necessary if you want to make the control unit replaceable or removable.
 For the tiny cost, if you can, it's worth doing for the saved time later on.
 I used a 4 way connector in the tutorial since I didn't have a 3 way at hand.
 Either would work.